If you or an older adult you know is considering a reverse mortgage, you must receive counseling from a government-approved agency.

-Reverse mortgage counselors are HUD-approved professionals who can:
+Reverse mortgage counselors are professionals approved by the U.S. Department of Housing & Urban Development (HUD) who can:

 - Evaluate the pros and cons of whether a reverse mortgage is right for your situation